Skip to main content

 Learning support and SEN

 'Wonderful' head of inclusion, say parents, committed to educating community and parents on what it means to be an inclusive school.
 She manages a large team who work on identification, observation and assessment of students.
-Around eleven per cent of students are on the SEN register (ranging from level 1 to 3) with moderate to more severe learning difficulties, including dyslexia, dysgraphia, dyscalculia, ASD, ADHD, non-verbal (these children use basic communication with prompts and have a modified curriculum based on life skills) and physically disabled students.
+Around 11 per cent of students are on the SEN register (ranging from level 1 to 3) with moderate to more severe learning difficulties, including dyslexia, dysgraphia, dyscalculia, ASD, ADHD, non-verbal (these children use basic communication with prompts and have a modified curriculum based on life skills) and physically disabled students.
 Push-in and pull-out support offered depending on the lesson and child’s needs.

 School uses a self-guided, online therapy programme in French and English and can also bring in external therapists, including speech and occupational therapists.